nutechsoftware/alarmdecoder-smartthings/README.md

         2. If you **Uninstall** from **AlarmDecoder service** screen it will attempt to automatically remove all sub devices if they are not in use by SHM or other rules.
         3. You can remove blocking child items from the **My Devices** -> **Show Device** screen by selecting the **In Use By** item and deleting it.

+### Obtain an API key from the AlarmDecoder webapp
+1. Navigate to the API section of webapp on your local network: ([https://alarmdecoder.local/api/](https://alarmdecoder.local/api/))
+2. Click **Manage API keys**
+3. Click **Generate** for the desired webapp user (eg. `admin`)

 ### Configure AlarmDecoder device
 * Using the SmartThings app **on your phone**
     1. Open up the SmartThings app **on your phone**
     2. Tap **My Home** and select the **Things** tab
     3. Select the **AlarmDecoder** device
-    4. Tap the gear icon and select **Edit Device**
+    4. Tap the gear icon to edit the device
-    5. Enter the API key you generated from [https://alarmdecoder.local/api/](https://alarmdecoder.local/api/)
+    5. Enter the API key you generated from the AlarmDecoder webapp
     6. Enter the alarm code you'd like to use to arm/disarm your panel.
     7. Select your panel type.
     8. Zone sensors may be configured to open and close themselves when a zone is faulted.
 For example, specifying zone 7 for Zonetracker Sensor #1 would trip that sensor whenever zone 7 is faulted.